This is a personal post. I promise to keep this kind of thing extremely rare, and to do more technical posts soon.

 sen-eh-dee', presumably choosing to interpret the opening

-c as hard in order to avoid saying the name as "Kennedy."
+c as soft in order to avoid saying the name as "Kennedy."
 Shraf on the other hand goes all-in with

 ken'-eh-tee, basically just saying "Kennedy" with a